DabideeCode/Intro_to_ML_A2/README.md

 <h5> Saved Models </h5>
 - The model configuration after training are saved in a pickle (pkl) file.
-Subsequent runs of the experiments will simply load the pickle files and bypass retraining the model again, saving time.
+Subsequent runs of the experiments will simply load the pickle files and bypass training the model again.
 If you want to retrain the model from scratch delete the pickle file and rerun the experiment programs.

 <h5> Additional Details </h5>
 - KBestScores: stores a ranked list of best features evaluated by the KBestFeatures function for each experiment.